Access-Abraxas/Remove-VBA-Line-Numbers-Addin/README.md

 To just install the latest version of this Access Add-In without messing with any of the source code, complete the following steps:

 1. Download the latest ACCDA file [from HERE](https://github.com/Access-Abraxas/Remove-VBA-Line-Numbers-Addin/raw/refs/heads/main/RemVbaLineNums.accda).
-2. Open any database in Microsoft Access and go to the "Database Tools" ribbon menu.
+2. Open any database in Microsoft Access and go to the "Database Tools" Ribbon menu.

 ![Screenshot of the Microsoft Access Database Tools Ribbon Menu](https://github.com/Access-Abraxas/Remove-VBA-Line-Numbers-Addin/blob/main/Screenshots/Microsoft_Access_Database_Tools_Ribbon_menu.jpg)

-3. On the "Database Tools" ribbon, click the "Add-Ins" option drop down, and choose the "Add-In Manager" option.
+3. On the "Database Tools" Ribbon, click the "Add-Ins" option drop down, and choose the "Add-In Manager" option.

 ![Microsoft Access Add-Ins Manager Menu](https://github.com/Access-Abraxas/Remove-VBA-Line-Numbers-Addin/blob/main/Screenshots/Microsoft_Access_Add-Ins_menu.jpg)